udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/field-list.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs82" %}

-## Set caption to fields which isn’t bound to the report

-One can set the caption to all fields from the data source even if it is not bound to the actual report.
-It can be achieved using the [`enginePopulated`](https://ej2.syncfusion.com/angular/documentation/api/pivotfieldlist#enginepopulated) event.
-On doing so, caption of the respective field will be displayed in both grouping bar and field list.

-In the sample, we have set caption to the fields `Year` and `Quarter` dynamically.
+## Show field list using toolbar

+It can also be viewed in toolbar by setting [`showFieldList`](https://ej2.syncfusion.com/angular/documentation/api/pivotview#showfieldlist) and [`showToolbar`](https://ej2.syncfusion.com/angular/documentation/api/pivotview#showtoolbar) properties in pivot table to **true**.
+Also, include the item **FieldList** within the [`toolbar`](https://ej2.syncfusion.com/angular/documentation/api/pivotview#toolbar) property in pivot table.
+When toolbar is enabled, field list icon will be automatically added into the toolbar and the icon won't appear on top left corner in the pivot table component.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}